canalplus/r7PopUpStore/README.md

 cd r7PopUpStore
 ```

 And you received or downloaded a folder, which is called "public".
+This folder contains all the media and configurations necessary for the decoder.
 You have to place it in the following path :

 ```text
 /var/www/html/